coreinfrastructure/best-practices-badge/doc/design.md

 web application to meet its own criteria.
 We have implemented it with Ruby on Rails; Rails is good for simple web applications like this one.
-The production system stores the data in PostgreSQL (aka Postgres).
+The system stores the data in PostgreSQL (aka Postgres).

 ### High-level design figure